 Unfortunately, it's difficult to even estimate prices for tile roof replacement, so the best thing to do is gather quotes on the cost to replace roof shingles from roofing experts in your area.
-That said, it helps to be informed when it comes to the price of replacing a roof, so check out our tips below.
+That said, it helps to know what to expect before you start looking for a new roof, so check out our tips below.

 Factors that Affect the Cost to Replace Roof Shingles

 For the roofer, many factors affect the cost to replace roof shingles.
-In addition to the cost to purchase materials and actually repair the roof, contractors often include an initial assessment, disposing of materials, and any guarantees or warrantees in their charges.
+In addition to the cost to purchase materials and actually complete repairs, contractors often include an initial assessment, disposing of materials, and any guarantees or warrantees in their charges.
 Additionally, especially skilled contractors usually charge steeper prices to account for their high quality of work.

-Not all roof tiles cost the same, so it's important to understand the price differences between major roofing materials.
-Below, you'll find approximate prices for various types of roof tiles per square, uninstalled:
+Not all roofing tiles cost the same, so it's important to understand the price differences between major roofing materials.
+Below, you'll find approximate prices for various types of tile materials per square, uninstalled:

 Asphalt: $80–$100 or more